BIOLOGY FOR LIFE

 IB Biology II Class Grading

-The class assessment will factor into your Skyline GPA and appear on your transcript.
+The cumulative class grade will factor into your Skyline GPA and appear on your transcript.
 Your class grade is calculated against a high academic standard, appropriate for a college level course.
 You earn your grade; Ms. vB does not “give” grades.
 Grades will be updated and posted on-line on a regular basis.
 The final grade for the class will not be a surprise to you.
 Ms. vB DOES NOT ROUND GRADES (you are given ample opportunity to go above and beyond to raise your grade).

 The following class grading scale will be used in IB Biology II: